dart-lang/language/working/macros/feature-specification.md

 #### Resource Invalidation

+When a resource is read during compilation, it should either be cached for subsequent reads to use or a hash of its contents stored.
+No two macros should ever see different contents for the same resource, within the same build.

-When a resource changes on disk, the libraries containing the macros that read that resource should be invalidated.
+When a resource does change on disk, then all libraries containing macros that read that resource should be invalidated on subsequent builds/analysis of the app.

+Hot reload itself should not need to track resources since it is handed fully compiled kernel files (with macros already applied).

 This implies that the compilers will need to be keeping track of which resources have been read, and adding a dependency on those resources to the